Welcome to today's edition of the Rush 24-7 podcast.

 We'll be talking to you throughout the broadcast today.

-Telephone number 800 282-2882, and the email address is Rush at EIB net.com.
+Telephone number 800-282-2882, and the email address is rush at EIBnet.com.

-Last week the first amendment was under assault.
+Last week, the First Amendment was under assault.

-This week the second amendment is under assault.
+This week, the Second Amendment is under assault.

-Media templates have been set in stone.
+Media templates have been set in stolen.

 And had I echoed what I was seeing in the drive-by media yesterday, I would have been wrong in part.

-I I'm even having a problem with calling it a tragedy.
+I'm even having a problem with calling it a tragedy.

 A tragedy was a tornado or a hurricane run you down.